Patent pool: History

 In 1856, sewing machine manufacturers Grover & Baker, Singer, and Wheeler & Wilson, all accusing each other of patent infringement, met in Albany, New York to pursue their suits.
 Orlando B. Potter, a lawyer and president of Grover & Baker, proposed that, rather than squander their profits on litigation, they pool their patents.
 This was the first patent pool, a process which enables the production of complicated machines without legal battles over patent rights.

 In 1917, the two major patent holders for airplanes, the Wright Company and the Curtiss Company, had effectively blocked the building of new airplanes, which were desperately needed as the United States was entering World War I. The U.S. government, as a result of a recommendation of a committee formed by Franklin D. Roosevelt, then Assistant Secretary of the Navy, pressured the industry to form a patent pool, the Manufacturer's Aircraft Association.

+A similar system of cross-licensing developed in the early radio industry.
+Agreements among General Electric, Westinghouse, AT&T, and the Radio Corporation of America (RCA) consolidated many key wireless patents and strongly influenced which companies could manufacture radio equipment during the 1920s; see Patents and licensing in early radio.

 In August 2005, a patent pool was formed by about 20 companies active in the Radio Frequency Identification (RFID) domain.
 The RFID Consortium picked Via Licensing to administer its patent pool in September 2006.